 I want to write from the viewpoint of those who voted for Brexit.
 In reality, I should go out and interview some people, but for the moment I’m merely going to imagine how they feel.

-My wife, who by now is probably sick of me supporting Brexit, suggested that people voted Brexit because they might just have had enough.
+My wife, who by now is probably sick of me opposing Brexit, suggested that people voted Brexit because they might just have had enough.
 Enough of what?
 I asked.
-The answer is not very clear, but there seems to be the idea of too many people coming into the country.
+The answer is not very clear, but there is one voice which says that too many people are coming into the country.
 Britain appears to have been the go-to country for people from outside the European Union for a long time.

 Some think that people have abused this country, that others come here to profit from the system, to get a job, and that they will be integrated anyway.
 Perhaps it is because there are already communities from elsewhere who accept newcomers.
-And some people have come here to join this communities and then complain about the system, and expect the system to change to accommodate them.
+And some people have come here to join a community and then complain about and expect the system to change to accommodate them.

 But Brexit, then, is the backlash come to balance this liberalism.
 Perhaps it can go too far; there is a limit.

-The idea is that a country can only accept a certain number of people after which point it fills up and there is no more room.
+The idea goes that a country can only accept a certain number of people after which point it fills up and there is no more room.
 I understand that to some degree; many people live here.
-I live in London where prices of flats, lodgings, houses, in general, have risen because there is such demand.
+In London, prices of flats, lodgings, houses, in general, have risen because there is such demand.

 Could one say that if there were no or fewer immigrants that the prices of homes would be lower?
 I doubt it.
 London is the powerhouse, the place to get work.
-Would this be any different if there were fewer immigrants?
 And isn’t London so efficient and effective because of immigrants?
 The streets are clean, the bins emptied, the parks tidied, the public toilets clean because immigrants are doing the dirty jobs.

-And what of this idea of competition for jobs?
+And what of competition for jobs?
 Is there competition for employment between British people and others for the menial tasks?
-Perhaps only to a degree.
-Those who complain vociferously about Brexit and competition do not target so much the Indians and Pakistanis because they provide useful services such as corner shops but target those who take the artisanal jobs such as painter and plumber.
+Those who complain vociferously about Brexit and competition do not target the Indians and Pakistanis because they provide useful services such as corner shops but target those who take the artisanal jobs such as painter and plumber.
 They cite the Polish people who, whether qualified or not “steal jobs” from the local people.

-But the more people in the country, I argue, the more we need plumbers.
+But the more people in the country, the more we need plumbers.
 The more houses there are, the more we need painters, even with the number of dwellings staying relatively constant.
-What artisanal jobs depend on the number of people rather than the number of houses?
+Artisanal jobs depend on the number of people and houses.

-Then there is the idea of culture, that people from elsewhere change our culture.
-That they either pollute it, dilute it, or evangelise so that our children risk becoming gay or Muslim.
-Again I do not understand this notion.
+Then there is the idea of cultural dilution, that people from elsewhere change our culture.
+That they either pollute it, dilute it, or evangelise such that our children risk becoming gay or Muslim.
+I do not understand this notion.
 If you are secure in your convictions, then you will not change, you will not be led astray into surrounding influences.
 And what if you convert to Haré Krishna?
 I would not like my children to convert to Islam, but I’m not concerned that they will fight the Jihad.
-Perhaps I should be.
+Perhaps I should be?

-Luckily in Britain, Islam is relatively moderate, although there are some nutcase Imams out there who have been preaching revolution.
-Maybe they should be prosecuted, especially if they promote violence.
-Perhaps they could just be seen as the mad fringe elements just as there are so many nutcases in the world.
-This is where we differentiate free speech from action.
+Luckily in Britain, Islam is relatively moderate, although there are some nutcase Imams out there who have been preaching revolution and death to the infidel.
+They could be prosecuted, especially if they promote violence.
+Perhaps they could just be seen as the mad fringe elements – there are so many nutcases in the world but ISIS played into the hands of the racists.
+We differentiate free speech from action.

-But in general, communities, systems, religions, philosophies coexist happily as long as they don’t seek to squash their neighbours, while they are content to worship their god in relative privacy, that they do not attempt to evangelise, convert, worse, criticise their neighbours for their beliefs.
+Communities, systems, religions, philosophies coexist happily as long as they don’t seek to squash their neighbours, while they are content to worship their god in relative privacy and do not evangelise, or worse, criticise their neighbours for their beliefs.

 The law of the land prevails.
 And while it remains reasonable and balanced, we should adhere to it and respect it.
-If we do not, then Justice will require it of us.
-In Britain, one can still be confident that the justice system is reasonably balanced and sensible because it has been proved to be so over generations.
+If not, Justice will require it of us.
+In Britain, one can still be confident that the justice system is reasonably balanced and sensible because as proved over generations.

-In many places, the justice system is biased or dysfunctional.
-There are so many countries where corruption means that the justice system cannot function properly.
+In many African countries, the justice system is biased, dysfunctional or corrupt with a poorly functioning justice system.
 These countries have far greater problems than us.

-Here in Britain, we have our issues of violence on the far right.
-People like Tommy Robinson deserve more severe punishment and Justice than they are getting at the moment.
-The establishment panders to these people because they almost certainly feel that they are their electorate.
-Or at least the establishment does not crack down too hard on these people, because they represent an undercurrent of feeling, even if most people do not commit acts of violence.
+In Britain, we have our issues of violence on the far right.
+People like Tommy Robinson deserve more severe punishment and justice than they get at the moment.
+The establishment panders to their electorate.
+Or at least the establishment does not crack down, because they represent an undercurrent of feeling.
+But most people do not commit acts of violence.

 What undercurrents are there?
-Those feelings that Britain is for British people, that Muslims, Pakistanis, black people, in general, are not British.
-There is some vague truth in this, as they are “imports”, but they have assimilated into the country, they are given nationality, and become British for whatever reason, no matter how they came here.
+The feeling that Britain is for British people, that Muslims, Pakistanis, black people, in general, are not British.
+There is some vague truth in this, as they are “imports”, but they have assimilated, they get nationality, and become British, no matter how they came here.

-They are not the only imported people, come here from elsewhere.
+They are not the only imported people, come from elsewhere.
 The Jews, of course, are case in point.
-The Jews were rejected when they came here from Russia, Poland, Lithuania at the end of the 19th century.
-But they integrated because they had secular mannerisms and clothing (they were not all Hasidim), they worked, provided services and found protection in their communities, in their numbers.
+The Jews were rejected from Russia, Poland, Lithuania at the end of the 19th century.
+But they integrated into Britain because they adopted or had secular mannerisms and clothing (they were not all Hasidim).
+They worked, provided services and found protection in numbers in their communities.

 Integration in the 21st century

-So this question of integration is one that is still posed even in the 21st century.
-There is the liberal intellectual question, a cultural one of whether we can and how we integrate and live together?
+So this question of integration still posed in the 21st century is the liberal intellectual, cultural question of and how we integrate and live together.

-Then there is the visceral hatred of ignorant pigs who will target anybody with their innate violence and target any group whether Muslim, Indian, Pakistani, Jewish whoever, just because they are violent and stupid.
-Britain surely has done a poor job of educating these people.
-They still read the Sun and have not been brought into the middle-class liberal fold.
+There is the visceral hatred of ignorant pigs who will target anybody with their innate violence and target any group whether Muslim, Indian, Pakistani, Jewish, just because they are violent and stupid.
+Britain surely has done a poor job of educating.
+They still read the Sun.
 They still feel the need to attack anything.

 The Sun itself is an outlet for these feelings.
 Why do they feel the need to continue this and promote these attitudes?
 Why do they get such support?
 There is a vicious circle between the people who have these ideas and support from the newspapers who pander to these feelings to sell copy.